That-RandomCoder/That-RandomCoder/README.md

 - 👋 Hi, I’m @That-RandomCoder
 - 👀 I’m interested in nerding out
-- 🌱 I’m currently learning Blender, Python, C++, Piano
+- 🌱 I’m currently learning Blender, Python, C++, Davinci Resolve
 - 💞️ I’m looking to collaborate on some code or blender
-- 📫 How to reach me thatrandomblenderguy on discord or @thatrandomblenderguy on youtube.
+- 📫 How to reach me: thatrandomblenderguy on discord or @thatrandomblenderguy on youtube.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: You won't see any public contributions, as most of my GitHub repositories are private.